stylekit/stylekit.github.io/_posts/2017-02-03-Carthage-and-nested-frameworks.md

 If project owners include .framework files in their releases.
 (Some do, some don't) then using ``carthage update --no-build`` And the binaries will be placed in ``Carthage/Build/<Platform>/``

 ## 4. Using submodules:
-Don't do it, Google it if your not familiar with why you shouldn't use submodules for nesting dependencies or just read this article [https://codingkilledthecat.wordpress.com/2012/04/28/why-your-company-shouldnt-use-git-submodules/](https://codingkilledthecat.wordpress.com/2012/04/28/why-your-company-shouldnt-use-git-submodules/)
+Don't do it, Google it if your not familiar with why you shouldn't use submodules for nesting dependencies or just read this article [https://codingkilledthecat.wordpress.com/2012/04/28/why-your-company-shouldnt-use-git-submodules/](https://codingkilledthecat.wordpress.com/2012/04/28/why-your-company-shouldnt-use-git-submodules/) That being said.
+Projects such as  [AlamoFireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) project do use submodules in conjunction with Carthage framework nesting.

 ## Final notes: